-Term1 == Term2
+Term1 == Term2:

 The terms Term1 and Term2 are strictly identical.

-Term1 \== Term2
+Term1 \== Term2:

 The terms Term1 and Term2 are not strictly identical.

-Term1 @< Term2
+Term1 @< Term2:

 The term Term1 precedes the term Term2 in the standard order.

-Term1 @=< Term2
+Term1 @=< Term2:

 The term Term1 either precedes, or is identical to, the term Term2 in the standard order.

-Term1 @> Term2
+Term1 @> Term2:

 The term Term1 follows the term Term2 in the standard order.

-Term1 @>= Term2
+Term1 @>= Term2:

 The term Term1 either follows, or is identical to, the term Term2 in the standard order.

-, and so on.
+$var(N0), the second variable is bound to $var(N1), and so on.
 Different variables receive different numberings.
 All occurrences of the same variable receive the same numbering. (not in ISO).

-being replaced by Prolog variables.
+$var(N) being replaced by Prolog variables.
 Different numbered variables are replaced by different Prolog variables.

 Number the variables in Term by using the integers starting from N0.
 N is the next integer that is available after the term is numbered.
 Let N0, N1, ..., N-1 be the sequence of integers.
-The first variable is bound to the term $var(N0)
+The first variable is bound to the term $var(N0), the second variable is bound to $var(N1), and so on.
+Different variables receive different numberings.
+All occurrences of the same variable all receive the same numbering. (not in ISO).

 Neng-Fa Zhou 2013-01-25